The Complete Honest Hands-On Review Of Panasonic EVA1

 Having taken the camera to bits myself (to install a PL mount – more on this in a bit), the insides certainly look robust – the main body is a single lump of machined metal.

-It seems fairly impervious to damage given how I throw my camera about.
-Life is too short to be babying cameras – my philosophy is to worry about getting the shot, not getting dirt on my gear.
+Given how I throw my camera about, it seems fairly impervious to damage.
+Life is too short to baby cameras—my philosophy is to worry about getting the shot, not getting dirt on my gear.

 What are the downsides?